-With some other liver-related diseases being contagious (like hepatitis), some people are wondering whether if a fatty liver is contagious or not.
+With other liver-related diseases being contagious (like hepatitis), some people are wondering whether if a fatty liver is contagious or not.
 The same question goes about NASH – is it contagious or not?

-And in today’s article, we’re going to talk about this, so that you have no questions unanswered.
+And in today’s article, we’re going to talk about this, so that you have no questions left unanswered.
 And I will start by sharing the answer directly, then go a bit in depth if you need even more information.

 This doesn’t mean that multiple people in the same family can’t have either NAFLD or NASH.
-These are caused by various factors, including genetics, being overweight, taking specific pills or having other health problems.

-Both of these conditions – fatty liver and NASH – even though they affect the liver (and people automatically associate this with something that’s contagious), they are not actually caused by a bacteria or a virus.
+Both of these conditions – fatty liver and NASH – even though they affect the liver (and people automatically associate this with something that’s contagious), are not actually caused by a bacteria or a virus.

 These are both simply characterized by a fat accumulation in the liver (with an inflamed liver as well in the case of NASH).
-These fat accumulations are caused by obesity, diabetes or other factors that have nothing to do with transmissible diseases.

 So even though in some cases, the exact causes for the fatty liver cannot be easily pinpointed (for example, it can affect thin individuals who are physically active and eat healthy), the condition itself is not caused by bacteria, viruses or other microorganisms and they can’t be passed over.